-KM LNG Operating General Partnership on Thursday filed with Canada's National Energy Board (NEB) for approval to export liquefied natural gas (LNG) from the planned Kitimat LNG Terminal at Bish Cove in British Columbia.
+KM LNG Operating General Partnership last Thursday filed with Canada’s National Energy Board (NEB) for approval to export liquefied natural gas (LNG) from the planned Kitimat LNG Terminal at Bish Cove in British Columbia.

 The partnership wants to export up to 10 million metric tons of LNG per year for 20 years, which would match the two-phased capacity design of the terminal.

 “The exportation of LNG is an important step forward for the Canadian natural gas industry and offers substantial benefits to the province of British Columbia in particular,” said KM LNG President Janine McArdle.
 “The applied-for authorization will demonstrate Canadian LNG is a secure and reliable source of supply that can compete for market share in the Asia Pacific region.”

 The project is owned by affiliates of Apache Canada Ltd. (51%) and EOG Resources Canada Inc. (49%); the partnership was formed last spring (see NGI, May 24).
 KM LNG is to be operator of the terminal and would produce all of the LNG to be exported at the terminal.